 Rye flour has a lower glycemic index than wheat flour.
-It also has less gluten so it takes a little longer to rise.
-You can use only rye flour in this recipe but it will be easier to bake if you use equal amounts of rye, whole wheat and bread flour for faster rising and heartier taste or 1 ½ cups of rye flour and 3 cups of bread flour for lighter taste.
+It also has less gluten, so it takes a little longer to rise.
+You can use only rye flour in this recipe, but it will be easier to bake if you use equal amounts of rye, whole wheat, and bread flour for faster rising and heartier taste, or 1 ½ cups of rye flour and 3 cups of bread flour for a lighter taste.
 Adding a couple of tablespoons of caraway seeds is optional.

 - Proof the yeast by mixing with warm water and honey and letting it stand for about 5-10 minutes.

-- Add all other ingredients and mix in a large bowl in a stand–on mixer or by hand for about 10 minutes until the dough does not stick to your hands.
+- Add all other ingredients and mix in a large bowl in a stand mixer or by hand for about 10 minutes until the dough does not stick to your hands.

 - Cover the bowl with a kitchen towel and let the dough rise in a warm place until it doubles in size.
 Usually, it takes a couple of hours.

 - Punch the dough down, fold it in, and put in a non-stick bread loaf pan to rise for another hour or two.